design-tokens/community-group/technical-reports/format/composite-types.md

 ## Border

 Represents a border style.
-The `type` property MUST be set to the string `border`.
+The `$type` property MUST be set to the string `border`.
 The value MUST be an object with the following properties:

 - `color`: The color of the border.
 The value of this property MUST be a valid [color value](#color) or a reference to a color token.
 - `width`: The width or thickness of the border.
 The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.